akqqa/arm-disassembler/README.md

 # arm-disassembler
-CS4099 Project - A program to disassemble arm instructions given the official specification
+CS4099 Bachelors Dissertation Project - A program to disassemble arm instructions given the official specification

 ## How to run: